qw457812/cc-mvp-prompts/cc-prompt.md

 2. Non-trivial and complex tasks - Tasks that require careful planning or multiple operations
 3. User explicitly requests todo list - When the user directly asks you to use the todo list
 4. User provides multiple tasks - When users provide a list of things to be done (numbered or comma-separated)
-5. After receiving new instructions - Immediately capture user requirements as todos.
-Feel free to edit the todo list based on new information.
+5. After receiving new instructions - Immediately capture user requirements as todos
-6. After completing a task - Mark it complete and add any new follow-up tasks
+6. When you start working on a task - Mark it as in_progress BEFORE beginning work.
+Ideally you should only have one todo as in_progress at a time
-7. When you start working on a new task, mark the todo as in_progress.
-Ideally you should only have one todo as in_progress at a time.
-Complete existing tasks before starting new ones.
+7. After completing a task - Mark it as completed and add any new follow-up tasks discovered during implementation

 #### When NOT to Use This Tool